-d) The temple and grocery shop are on the same side of Ambedkar Road.

-e) The school and Joseph's home are on the same side of the river.

-- f) The temple is to the west of the grocery store.
-True / False / Can't be said - g) The playground is to the west of Joseph's home.
-True / False / Can't be said a) True, b) True, c) False, d) True, e) Can't be said, f) False, g) True.
+True / False / Can't be said The temple and grocery shop are on the same side of Ambedkar Road.
+True / False / Can't be said The school and Joseph's home are on the same side of the river.
+True / False / Can't be said The temple is to the west of the grocery store.
+True / False / Can't be said The playground is to the west of Joseph's home.
+True / False / Can't be said The temple and grocery shop are on the same side of Ambedkar R The school and Joseph's home are on the same side of the river.
+The temple is to the west of the grocery store.
+The playground is to the west of Joseph's home.